pgoldtho/drone-monitor/README.md

 | speed | Number | Y | Current speed in Km/h
 | climbRate | Number | Y |Drone's rate of climb in meters per second.
 Negative numbers denote decent

-## POST and PUT Processing
+## POST, PUT and DELETE Processing
+A POST request is submitted to the "active drones" endpoint to record a drone launch.
+PUT requests are used to update the drone's location.
+A DELETE request is sent to the active drones endpoint to record the end of a flight.

 ### Validation
 For each POST request the system validates the input against a JSON schema (https://www.npmjs.com/package/express-json-validator-middleware).
 It returns a 400 (Bad Request) response if the schema does not validate.
 Next it checks the epoch timestamp from the request against the current in-memory epoch for the drone.
 It returns a 204 (No Content) response if the request epoch is earlier than the in-memory one.
+This allows for http requests that arrive out of sequence.

 ### Derived Fields
 The drone's speed is calculated by taking the distance between its current location and the location recorded in memory (https://stackoverflow.com/questions/639695/how-to-convert-latitude-or-longitude-to-meters) divided by duration (the difference between the 2 timestamps).
 The result is multiplied by 3.6 to produce a value in Km/h.
 The climbRate is calculated by subtracting the previous altitude from the current one divided by the duration.
-The active flag is set to false when the drone is within 50m of a company facility and the altitude of the drone is within 2m of the elevation of that facility.

 The in-memory value is updated once the derived fields have been calculated.
 A 201 (Created) response is returned.